Coordinate geometry formulas: distance, gradient and midpoint

 Solutions

-Form equation of perpendicular bisector
+How to form the equation of a perpendicular bisector

 Example